Conductor-like polarizable continuum model#

 scf_res = scf_drv.compute(molecule, basis)

-the factor 1/2 arises due to the work expended in polarising the solvent.
-The total energy in solution is:
+where the factor 1/2 arises due to the work expended in polarising the solvent.
+The total energy in solution is

 where \(E_0\) is the energy of the solute in vacuum, with a density relaxed in the presence of the induced polarization charges.

-Next we construct the Hartree-Fock C-PCM–SCF-solver where we include the C-PCM Fock contribution which is given by:
+Next we construct the Hartree–Fock C-PCM SCF-solver where we include the C-PCM Fock contribution given by

 Show code cell source